Febrero: Sneak Peek: Bouns Content :

 “That’s not how it works.
 You can’t just give teotl back.”

-Febrero draws in a sharp breath stepping back.
+Febrero draws in a sharp breath, stepping back.
 She curses out loud.

 “Febrero.”

 “This whole situation is fucked up.
 I was only supposed to be in Mexico for two days tops to sell a land to my aunts and uncle.
 Instead I got pushed into a water portal, almost drowned.
-Got tortured and found out my parents were never my real parents.”
+Got tortured and found out my parents were never my actual parents.”
 Febrero glanced at him, her face tight in displeasure.
 “And now this… whatever this is.”

 “Hey, breath.”